divya-gupta-sevya/PDK/DRC/readme.md

     LAYER diff 24                           // DIFFUSION layer with GDS layer number 24

     ```
+    SVRF statements can refer to layers by name or number.
+    A Global layer is defined outside of a rulecheck.
+    A Local layer is defined within a rulecheck.

 2. *Layer Operations*
    Two types - Layer Constructors & Layer Selectors
    ```